manuelsinn/blog/content/posts/emissiontoken.md

 ## Tech Stack & Process
 After completing the 9+ hours learning path about Blockchain and related topics on LinkedIn Learning, I first coded a basic smart contract in Solidity and deployed it on the Ethereum (test) network using truffle.
-To be honest, this process was pretty lengthy and I wanted to focus on the concept itself and ease of use, so I later switched to the online IDE [Remix](https://remix.ethereum.org/).
+To be honest, this process was pretty lengthy and I wanted to focus on the concept itself and ease of use.
+Although truffle and the MetaMask plugin serve as excellent ways to deploy smart contracts and see them in action, e.g. on [Etherscan](https://etherscan.io/), some issues (like having to download most of the blockchain history) led me to a much simpler deployment approach, namely switching to the online IDE [Remix](https://remix.ethereum.org/).
 To dive deeper into Solidity and get my hands dirty, the [Solidity docs](https://solidity.readthedocs.io/en/v0.6.10/solidity-by-example.html) were a great place to start.